Our Services > Dental Fillings

 What Steps Are Involved in Filling a Tooth?

-First, the dentist will use a local anesthetic to numb the area around the tooth to be filled.
-Next, a drill, air abrasion instrument, or laser will be used to remove the decayed area.
-The choice of instrument depends on the individual dentist’s comfort level, training, and investment in the particular piece of equipment as well as location and extent of the decay.
+First, the dentist will inject a local anesthetic to numb the area around the tooth.
+Next, the dentist will use a drill, air abrasion instrument, or laser to remove the decayed area.
+The dentist’s comfort level, training, and investment in equipment — as well as the location and extent of the decay — will determine the choice of instrument.

-Next, your dentist will probe or test the area to determine if all the decay has been removed.
-Once the decay has been removed, the dentist will prepare the space for the filling by cleaning the cavity of bacteria and debris.
-If the decay is near the root, your dentist may first put in a liner made of glass ionomer, composite resin, or other material to protect the nerve.
-Generally, after the filling is in, your dentist will finish and polish it.
+Then, the dentist will probe and test the area to confirm that he or she has removed all the decay.
+Once the dentist clears the decay, he or she will clean the cavity of bacteria and debris to prepare the space for the filling.
+If the decay reaches near the root, the dentist will first place a liner made of glass ionomer, composite resin, or another material to protect the nerve.
+Finally, after placing the filling, the dentist will finish and polish it.

-Several additional steps are required for tooth-colored fillings and are as follows.
-After your dentist has removed the decay and cleaned the area, the tooth-colored material is applied in layers.
-Next, a special light that “cures” or hardens each layer is applied.
-When the multilayering process is completed, the dentist will shape the composite material to the desired result, trim off any excess material, and polish the final restoration.
+Tooth-colored fillings require several additional steps.
+First, your dentist removes the decay and cleans the area, then applies the tooth-colored material in layers.
+Next, your dentist uses a special light to “cure” or harden each layer.
+Once your dentist completes the multilayering process, they shape the composite material to the desired result, trim off any excess material, and polish the final restoration.

 What Types of Filling Materials Are Available?